megaxzy/BlackJack_AI/README.md

     The game_player.py is to play by the user.

-    The game_ai.py is to play by the AI use the tree-base algorithm.
+    The game_ai.py is to play by the AI use the tree-base algorithm and random algorithm.

-    The game_ai_random.py is to play by the random format.

     (2) class files